*** IMPORTANT INFORMATION **** IMPORTANT INFORMATION **** IMPORTANT

 ***WILL I HAVE TO TAKE DRUMMING EXAMS?

-No, but each tutor book does have two summary pieces at the end which checks that you have understood and can cope with, the contents of the book and pupils are issued with a certificate when they have succesfully completed each level.
+No, but each tutor book does have two summary pieces at the end which checks that you have understood and can cope with, the contents of the book and pupils are issued with a certificate when they have successfully completed each level.
 Pupils who reach the end of the Level Four tutor book should have the skill levels to cope with studying for a Grade 7 or Grade 8 external examination.